AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Importing data : `import`

-Imports all entries from a csv file and inserts them into the address book
+Imports all entries from a csv file and inserts them into your contact list

 Format: `import` or `import [File name in Downloads]` or `import [Absolute File Path]`